-PREDICTIVE SERVICE AREAS (PSAs)
+PREDICTIVE SERVICE AREAS (PSAs) and Key RAWS

-Twelve Predictive Service Areas (PSAs) were designated from a climatological study of daily relative humidity fluctuations over a period of more than a decade.
-Within each PSA "key" NFDRS sites have been selected to contribute to daily evaluations of fire danger averaged across each PSA.
-All key stations are given equal weighting as an NFDRS "sig" group.
-'Key' NFDRS sites were determined by an objective study that compared stations and identified redundancy..
+Twelve Predictive Service Areas (PSAs) were designated from a climatological study of daily relative humidity fluctuations over a period of over a decade.

+Within each PSA, "key" NFDRS sites have been selected to contribute to daily evaluations of fire danger averaged across each PSA.
+All key stations are given equal weighting as a Fire Family Plus NFDRS "SIG" group for 1978 fuel model G. The 'key' NFDRS sites were determined by an objective study that compared stations and identified the best ones for large scale fire danger rating.